 It can be helpful to proactively check for new part numbers, or new revisions of existing part numbers.
 Presumably they will need to be ordered eventually, and in the case of a revision may indicate changes coming for orders of current revisions.

 This completes the overview of purchasing using webERP.
-A future tutorial will detail purchasing using a BOM (Bill of Materials) to save time, instead of purchasing items individually webERP will create purchase orders for all items listed on a BOM.
+A future tutorial will detail purchasing using a BOM (Bill of Materials) to save time.
+Instead of purchasing items individually, I will have webERP create purchase orders for all the items on a BOM.